Teaching & advising

 Abraham Lincoln, 1862

-Here are syllabi for undergraduate courses offered in 2018-19.
+I will be offering the following undergraduate lecture courses and seminars in 2019-2020.
 UW students can find registration information via MyPlan and course web pages on Canvas.

 Why study History?
 The undergraduate study of history teaches critical skills for life, career, and citizenship.
 Even techies agree.
 Our undergraduate courses teach students how to strengthen their writing and communication, perform evidence-based analysis, develop skills of critical thinking and informed inquiry, engage in fruitful collaborative projects, and perform rigorous research using primary documents.